-The callback function is called with at least two parameters: first, a string that denotes the state change and second, a string denoting the command that generated the status update event, which is issued by the external party API-initiated command that generated the status update event.
-If the second parameter is an empty string, the implication is that the host has forced a status update, rather than the command being initiated by the external party API.
+The callback function is called with at least two parameters: the 1st is a string that denotes the state change, and the 2nd is a string which denotes the external party API-initiated command that generated the status update event.
+If the 2nd argument is an empty string, the implication is that the host has forced a status update, rather than the command being initiated by the external party API.